What Is Glaucoma?

 Who Is at Risk of Glaucoma?

-• Individuals with a history of eye trauma or eye surgery
+• History of eye trauma or previous eye surgery

-• Individuals regularly using steroid eye drops or medications
+• Long-term use of steroid eye drops or steroid medications

 Treatment of Glaucoma

-The primary goal of glaucoma treatment is to lower intraocular pressure.
-This can be achieved through:
+The primary goal of glaucoma treatment is to lower intraocular pressure in order to slow or prevent further optic nerve damage.
+Treatment options include:

 • Eye drops or oral medications